ruricolist/serapeum/README.md

 to be a good citizen of the Quicklisp era: whenever possible, it avoids duplicating functionality that can be had elsewhere.

-Many of the utilities in Serapeum are original; many are borrowed from other languages, or from other Lispers.
+Many of the utilities in Serapeum are original ideas; many ideas are borrowed from other languages, or from other Lispers.
 I try to give credit in the docstrings, but sometimes I have forgotten where I got an idea or a name.
 I regard missing credits as bugs: please report them.

 Serapeum is intended to be portable, but it is principally tested where it is developed, on [SBCL][] and [Clozure CL][].
-(Automated tests are also run on [Allegro][].)
-Patches for other Lisps are always welcome, whether bug fixes or implementation-specific optimizations.
+Patches and bug reports for other Lisps are always welcome, however, including implementation-specific optimizations.

 # Commentary